Categories

 Brands can tell stories in different ways to intrigue and capture consumers’ imagination.
 For example, a sportswear company may show a short story of a famous person competing and winning in its apparel.

-Other common examples of storytelling are brands using their origin histories to tell stories or brands using real-life, user-generated content to make their products more relatable.
+Other common storytelling examples are brands using their origin histories to tell stories or brands using real-life, user-generated content to make their products more relatable.
 Music and great imagery enhance the power of storytelling.

 Technique 3: Persuasive advertising — describing features and benefits